 Diamond, S.S. & Mueller, P.A.
 (2008).
 Jury decisions versus judges’ decisions.
 The Encyclopedia of Psychology and Law, Sage Publications: 2008.

-Social Psychology and Law Pre-Conference, SPSP Annual Meeting, Austin, 2014: Mind Perception and Morality in the Justice System
+International Society for Justice Research, New York University, 2014: Mind Perception and Morality in the Justice System

 ACM Conference on Electronic Commerce 2013; Crowdsourcing and Online Behavioral Experiments Workshop: Non-Naïveté Among Amazon Mechanical Turk Workers